Stintlab/.github/profile/README.md

 ## 🙌 Join the Journey

-StintLab is still in its early phases, and there's lots of room to grow.
+StintLab is still in its early stages, and there's lots of room to grow.
 Whether you're a developer, tester, strategist, or just someone with big ideas, we’d love to have you with us.

 👥 [Hop into our Discord](https://discord.gg/4wkeZZSwKT) to chat, follow our progress, or get to know the team — or feel free to interact directly here on GitHub by watching, starring, opening issues, or contributing to the code.